top of page

 All through my school years, my friends did their homework while listening to pop music.
-That never worked for me because the lyrics were too distracting.
+This never worked for me because song lyrics competed in my mind with the words in the textbooks I was trying to study.

-To prove my point about distracting words, I challenge you to read or write anything substantial while listening to the following exuberant song: Independent Women.
-Or how about this great song by Tower of Power: Soul Vaccination.
+If you don't believe that pop music isn't distracting, I challenge you to study anything substantial while listening to the following exuberant song: Independent Women.
+Or how about this masterpiece by Tower of Power: Soul Vaccination.

-When I did my schoolwork, I needed to hear music meant to exist in the background, which thrived as the sidekick rather than the main character.
+What I needed while studying was music meant to exist only in the background—the equivalent of a musical sidekick rather than a main character.

 Movie and video game soundtracks

-What I’m speaking of are movie and video game soundtracks.
+What type of music is subtle enough to create mood, theme, scene, and characterization?
+I’m speaking of movie and video game soundtracks.

 "What?" you ask.